 While the days of long banks of filing cabinets housing an organization’s documents may be long gone, you probably don’t want a team of admins spending days on end keeping your digital files organized.
 The question becomes: How do you avoid Google Drive chaos?

 We’re here to share an often overlooked Google Drive feature that can help make it easier to find your company’s files and decrease digital clutter: Google Drive Tags.

 You can think about a tag as a keyword that you attach to a specific file or folder within your Google Drive.

 Why would you want to use tags?
-Well, it can help to understand how Google Drive works.
+Well, it can help you understand how Google Drive works.

-At the heart of tagging in metadata.
-Google Drive metadata tags are a way for Google to look at information about your files and folders and it offers another way to think about tagging your content within Google Drive.
+At the heart of tagging is metadata.
+Google Drive metadata tags are a way for Google to look at information about your files and folders and it offers another way to think about tagging your data within Google Drive.

 You can find and edit the metadata for any Google Drive file or folder by opening up the information panel.
 Click the small “i” symbol in the top left of your main Google toolbar, then click on any file or folder to bring up its metadata.
 Within this panel, you can enter your metadata tags into the “Add a description” field.

 In the example above, you can see that we’ve added two tags to the metadata description of the file, using hashtags and separating them by a comma.

 When you want to search for a certain type of document, you can simply use Google Drive’s powerful search function to pull up all the documents you’ve tagged.